 - Aluminium body, IP67 protection

-Google has kept a design quirk in the Pixel 2 XL with that split rear that we saw on the original model.
-It's reduced on this model - manufactured by LG – leaving only a small section at the rear top that's glass, with the rest of the body metal.
+Google has retained a design quirk in the Pixel 2 XL: it's got that split two-finish rear, as we saw on the original model (and as continues in the third-gen line too).
+It's reduced on this model – which, by the way, is manufactured by LG – leaving only a small section at the rear top that's glass, with the rest of the body metal.

 The front is all glass, with the surface curving at the edges to flow into the aluminium bodywork.
 The fit and finish is great, displaying great quality in all directions and coming in two colours: black or black and white.
-The black version is a little more stealthy, while the black and white version is adorned with an orange power button.
-Little details matter and this gives the design a lift, although the general theme here seems to be slightly understated compared to the more showy iPhone X or Samsung Galaxy devices.
+The black version is a little more stealthy, while the black-and-white version is adorned with an orange power button.
+Little details matter and this gives the design a lift.

-This phone is IP67 rated, giving it the water-proofing which it needs to sit in this flagship position: the previous version wasn't and that was the biggest criticism of the phone.
-The metal work is also coated for a surface that has some grip: this doesn't feel like the metal body of the iPhone 7 or HTC 10, it feels distinctly different, which we like.
+This Pixel phone is IP67 rated, giving it the water-proofing which it needs to sit in this flagship position.
+The original version wasn't and that was the biggest criticism of the phone.
+The metal work is also coated for a surface that has some grip: this doesn't feel like the metal body of the iPhone, it feels distinctly different.

 Pixel 2 XL display: A false start, now corrected